HISTORY OF ART,

 d.
 2-22-1979

-Aaron Douglas was born in Topeka, Kansas, in 1899.
-Inspired by the great black American artist Henry Ossawa Tanner, Douglas became interested in art at an early age.
+Aaron Douglas, inspired by the great black American artist Henry Ossawa Tanner, became interested in art at an early age.
 His parents encouraged him by hanging his painting all over the house.
 Douglas graduated from the Universtiy of Nebraska in Lincoln in 1922 with a degree in fine arts.
 He was teaching art at Lincoln High School in Topeka when his friends in New York convinced him that New York was the place for a young black artist to be.
 He moved there in 1926, and he became one of the top artists of the Harlem Renaissance.

 Aaron Douglas took many different influences, from ancient Egyptian art and African sculpture to European cubism, and mixed them all thogether to create his own style.
 He is best known today for his murals, or large painting on walls.
 Douglas painted his murals in hotels, clubs, and libraries from Harlem to Chicago and Nashville.
 He was also a popular magazine and book ilustrator, He designed the covers for many of the most important books of the Harlem Renaissance and created bold work for magazines such as Vanity Fair; Fire!; and The Crisis, the magazine of the NAACP.